pulibrary/orangelight/README.md

 ### Run the development Environment locally
 **All commands are assumed to be run from your local orangelight directory**

-1. Start all the servers/set up database/seed index
+1. Start all the servers/set up database/seed index (this uses Lando to bring up the postgres database, and both the development and test Solr instances)
    ```
    rake servers:start
    ```